 The recipient of the Myrna Brown Scholarship will receive $3,000.
 In addition to the scholarship,

 the recipient will be awarded a complimentary pass to attend the 47th Annual Convention in Salt Lake City, Utah, August 1-4, 2019, and a one-year membership in the NFA.

 To be considered for the Myrna Brown International Scholarship, the applicant must:

-To apply for the Myrna Brown International Scholarship, the applicant must submit the following materials to the address specified below by the deadline:
+To apply for the Myrna Brown International Scholarship, the applicant must submit the following materials by the deadline using the form below: